HumanCellAtlas/dcp-community/rfcs/text/0000-analytics-instrumentation-plan.md

 This plan has been reviewed and approved by the HCA GDPR Task Force.

-To make the plan GDPR compliant, a amended privacy policy will be deployed to the data portal when the analytics framework.
+To make the plan GDPR compliant, an amended privacy policy will be deployed to the data portal when the analytics framework ships.

 ## Detailed Design